Is your homeschool causing more stress than joy?

 - Purpose: Rediscovering the purpose behind my decision to homeschool and more cleanly implementing my reasons into my actual homeschool days and making sure our learning environment aligned more consistently with our family's values, which made it so much more purposeful.

-The Deschool your Homeschool coaching course is the bridge between your current homeschool experience and freedom.
+This coaching course is your bridge between your current homeschool experience and the freedom you're seeking.

 What will help transform your homeschool...